benzhou1/iod/README.md

 <a name="create" />
 ### create(apiKey, [Optional IODhost], [Optional IODport], callback)

 Creates an IOD object with specified `apiKey` and returns it as the second argument to `callback`.
-You can override the host and portm otherwise it will point to the Idol on Demand server.
+You can override the host and portm otherwise it will point to the IDOL onDemand server.
 The returned IOD object contain schemas loaded with all the actions that are available to the specified `apiKey`.

 #### Parameters
-* `apiKey` - Your Idol on Demand api key
+* `apiKey` - Your IDOL onDemand api key
-* `IODhost` - Can override Idol on Demand host (for developers)
+* `IODhost` - Can override IDOL onDemand host (for developers)
-* `IODport` - Can override Idol on Demand port (for developers)
+* `IODport` - Can override IDOL onDemand port (for developers)
 * `callback` - `Callback(err, IOD)` that accepts an error as its first argument `err` and an IOD object as the second arugument `IOD`

 #### Example